BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 ## Conclusion <a name="conclusion"></a>

-We migrated our VOD to the cloud, moving from static servers to an end-to-end auto-scaling and multi-AZ infrastructure.
+We migrated our video delivery to the cloud, moving from static servers to an end-to-end auto-scaling and multi-AZ infrastructure.
 We are now able to handle very high loads, which we could not do on-premise.
 We had the opportunity to review our architecture three times, within a few weeks of each other, even though the migration had begun.

 The v3 is not perfect, but it is quite well optimized, reliable and scalable.